John Barrard: Career

+Personal life

+For thirty years, Barrard was married to Barbara Josephine Everett, a physiologist and lecturer at Central London Polytechnic.

 Barrard was the Chairman of the North West London branch of the actors' union Equity.
 He was cremated at Golders Green Crematorium on 17 October 2013 and his ashes were interred at the Golders Green Jewish Cemetery in May 2014.